 - Robert and James Adam office drawings

 The fabric of the tea pavilion - built opposite the Rickmansworth entrance to the park - is now 17 Moor Lane, and in domestic use.
-Although it remains in situ there have been considerable alterations made to the fabric.
-The thatch has been replaced with roof tiles, the northern wing does not survive, although it is thought to have been executed in the 1760s; the octagonal interior of the tea room was sold in 1933, much expanded and installed as a drawing room in an unknown house in America, possibly in Virginia or Maryland; the log columns do not survive; the entrance has been moved to the southern link; and there is an extension to the east.
+Although it remains in situ, considerable alterations have been made to the fabric.
+The thatch has been replaced with roof tiles and the northern wing does not survive, although it is thought to have been executed in the 1760s.
+The octagonal interior of the tea room was sold in 1933, much expanded and installed as a drawing room in an unknown house in America, possibly in Virginia or Maryland.
+The treework columns do not survive; the entrance has been moved to the southern link; and there is an extension to the east.

 In 1990 William Dodd of English Heritage discovered that the source for the interior of the tea pavilion at Moor Park was the title page of a Dutch work, Horti Medici (1697).

 It is clear from early twentieth-century Country Life photographs that Adam volume 22/146 was the executed design for the chimneypiece in the tea pavilion at Moor Park.

 Sir John Soane's collection includes some 30,000 architectural, design and topographical drawings which is a very important resource for scholars worldwide.
 His was the first architect’s collection to attempt to preserve the best in design for the architectural profession in the future, and it did so by assembling as exemplars surviving drawings by great Renaissance masters and by the leading architects in Britain in the 17th and 18th centuries and his near contemporaries such as Sir William Chambers, Robert Adam and George Dance the Younger.
 These drawings sit side by side with 9,000 drawings in Soane’s own hand or those of the pupils in his office, covering his early work as a student, his time in Italy and the drawings produced in the course of his architectural practice from 1780 until the 1830s.